Rosella Ayane: Loan spells

 After making four appearances in all competitions for Chelsea in 2014, Ayane was loaned out in 2015 to Millwall; a team she scored twice against for Chelsea in 2015 in the FA WSL Cup.
 After a few months with Millwall, she returned to her parent club.
 2016 saw a loan move to Bristol City, with whom she made nine appearances and scored three goals in all competitions before returning to Chelsea after Bristol manager Willie Kirk decided against extending her loan.
 A few weeks after leaving Bristol, she was loaned out as Everton became her fourth career club.
 She scored her first Everton goal on 17 July in a 3–0 win over Yeovil Town.

 Apollon Limassol

 In August 2017, Ayane joined Cypriot First Division side Apollon Limassol.
-She scored on her debut for the club, getting the opening goal in a 4–0 home win in the first match of Group 5 in the 2017–18 UEFA Women's Champions League qualifying round against NSA Sofia.
+She scored on her debut for the club, getting the opening goal in a 4–0 home win in the first match of Group 5 in the 2017–18 UEFA Champions League qualifying round against NSA Sofia.
 On the second matchday, versus Noroc Nimoreni of Moldova, she scored a hat-trick in a 5–0 victory.
 Ayane followed that up with a goal in the final qualifying group match against Sturm Graz to help advance Apollon into the knockout phase.
 She netted on her league debut for Apollon on 5 November, scoring the opening goal in a 16–0 win over Champions Ypsona.

 In total, she scored nineteen goals in nineteen games in all competitions in her debut season.
 In April 2018, she was voted into the Players' Team of the Season.